2600hz/kazoo/applications/stepswitch/doc/resource_selectors.md

 - ne_subset - similar to "subset", but empty list in `value_a` always fail
 - ne_subset_or_exact - similar to "subset", but empty list in `value_a` match only with empty list in `value_b`
 - intersect - match if any elemnt in `value_a` exist in `value_b`, empty `vaule_a` and/or `value_b` will fail to match
-- disjopint - inverse of "intersect" mode
+- disjoint - inverse of "intersect" mode

 ### order (kz_srs_order)